codsen/codsen/packages/ranges-regex/readme.md

 # ranges-regex

-> Perform a regex search on string and return ranges array of findings (or null)
+> Perform a regex search on string and get a ranges array of findings (or null)

 [![Minimum Node version required][node-img]][node-url] [![Repository is on BitBucket][bitbucket-img]][bitbucket-url]